flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-In reality, the purpose of this system was very similar to what Nintendo did with [their console]({{< ref "nintendo-64">}}#operating-system): Provide programmers with a fair layer of abstraction in order to simplify certain operations.
+In reality, the purpose of this system was very similar to what Nintendo did with [the Nintendo 64]({{< ref "nintendo-64">}}#operating-system): to provide programmers with a fair layer of abstraction to simplify certain operations.

-In this case, Microsoft worked with Sega to bring Windows CE to the Dreamcast.
-The result was a subset of CE with the minimal components needed to provide graphics, audio, debugging and compatibility with software like Microsoft's star IDE... *Visual Studio*.
+Microsoft worked with Sega to bring Windows CE to the Dreamcast.
+The result was a subset of CE with the minimal components needed to provide graphics, audio, debugging, and compatibility with software like Microsoft's star IDE: *Visual Studio*.

-Some developers found this a very attractive tool since the audio-graphics framework included with CE was no other than **DirectX 6**, thus thousands of PC games of that era could -in theory- be easily ported for the Dreamcast.
+Some developers found this very attractive.
+Since the audio-graphics framework included with CE was none other than **DirectX 6**, thousands of PC games of that era could, in theory, be easily ported to the Dreamcast...
 {{% /inner_markdown %}}

 {{< /float_group >}}

-In reality, the architectural differences between the Dreamcast and the conventional PC were too great to ignore, in addition, embedding this system increased the game's loading time (after all, the 'OS' had to be loaded from a disc) and Windows CE happened to eat a substantial part of resources from the Dreamcast (not surprisingly, PCs were already suffering from that).
+However, the architectural differences between the Dreamcast and the conventional PC were too great to ignore.
+Also, embedding this system increased the game's loading time (after all, the 'OS' had to be loaded from a disc) and Windows CE happened to eat a substantial part of resources from the Dreamcast (not surprisingly, PCs were already suffering from that).

-At the end, Windows CE was just another choice for developers to embed in their game, nonetheless, the number of Dreamcast games written using Windows APIs & DirectX ended up being considerable.
+In the end, Windows CE provided just another choice for developers to embed in their game.
+Nonetheless, a considerable number of Dreamcast games ended up being written using Windows APIs & DirectX.

 ---